amahdy/vaadin-stepbystep-demo-contacts/README.md

 *[Workflow](#workflow) and [FAQ](#faq) are listed below*

-##You are on the 'Vaadin 7 to Vaadin 8' migration branch!
+You are on the 'Vaadin 7 to Vaadin 8' migration branch!
+-

 To see the latest demo, go to [the main project page](https://github.com/amahdy/vaadin-stepbystep-demo-contacts).

-##Steps done to migrate
+Steps done to migrate
+-

 [Step 0 | Upgrade and fix maven dependencies](https://github.com/amahdy/vaadin-stepbystep-demo-contacts/commit/84e1c1c419b06e18c468340ffa3e1cf8e498f68d)